 - Rare weak decays, neutrino mass and effective weak coupling constants »

 Rare weak-decay processes owe their slow decay rates to (a) tiny decay energies (Q values), (b) large differences in spins of the initial and final states of decay and (c) decay channels of second order in weak interactions [1,2].
 Decays with tiny Q values can be used for detection of the neutrino mass [1,2].
 The decays of category (b) can be used, e.g., to probe the effective values of the vector coupling coefficient gV and axial-vector coupling coefficient gA as proposed in .
 There the electron-spectrum shape of the high-forbidden non-unique beta-decay transitions is shown to be very sensitive to the values of gA and gV, thus enabling the extraction of these values by comparing with the present and future experimental data on the spectrum shape.
 The method was coined SSM (Spectrum Shape Method).
 The study has recently been extended in to include now three different theory frameworks, namely the Microscopic Quasiparticle-Phonon Model (MQPM), the Nuclear Shell Model (NSM) and the microscopic Interacting Boson-Fermion Model (IBFM-2).
 Matching of the experimental and computed electron spectrum shapes for the decay of the 1/2+ ground state of 113Cd to the 9/2+ ground state of 113In yields the optimum spectra for the three theory models with gA=0.9 and gV=1.0.
 This is remarkable and shows that SSM is a robust tool to determine the effective value of the weak coupling constants, largely independent of the chosen nuclear Hamiltonian and the many-body approximations used to solve it.

-The effective value of gA can also be studied by comparing the computed results with the data for the Gamow-Teller type of single and double beta decays as discussed in [4-6].
+The effective value of gA can also be studied by comparing the computed results with the data for the Gamow-Teller type of single and double beta decays as discussed in [5-8].
 The study of Ref. shows that contributions from the Gamow-Teller 1+ and spin-dipole 2- states are conspicuous in the nuclear matrix elements related to neutrinoless double beta decays.
 It is thus of paramount importance to study the quenching effects of these contributions through the renormalization of gA.
 First step toward this direction is taken in Ref. .
 Higher contributions have lately been addressed in a special case of mass A=96 nuclei in Ref. where both beta and double-beta data can be used together with the computed nuclear matrix elements to pin down the effective value of gA in a unique way.
 In another recent work a wide scan of different high-forbidden unique beta decays was done to follow the suppression of the spin-multipole nuclear matrix elements from the two-quasiparticle level, through the pnQRPA (proton-neutron Quasiparticle Random-Phase Approximation) level to the experimental one.
 The suppression was found to be rather uniform through different degrees of forbiddeness.
 A more extensive exploratory investigation of the candidates for the SSM is in progress .

 J. Suhonen, Phys.
 Scripta 89 (2014) 054032